 Nodal Analysis in Electric Circuits

 Definition of Nodal AnalysisNodal analysis is a method that provides a general procedure for analyzing circuits using node voltages as the circuit variables.
 Nodal Analysis is also called the Node-Voltage Method.
-Some Features of Nodal Analysis are as

 - Nodal Analysis is based on the application of the Kirchhoff’s Current Law (KCL).